 Also, my credit score was and still is in great shape, but for many people, divorce can damage your credit.
 Depending on your own situation, here are some tips to keep in mind:

-- If you don’t have enough cash to pay for your divorce-related expenses, look for a 0% APR credit card instead of big sign-up bonuses.
+- If you don’t have enough cash to pay for your divorce-related expenses, look for a 0% intro APR credit card instead of big sign-up bonuses.

 - Apply for credit cards with sign-up bonuses only if you’re confident you can meet the minimum spend requirements and pay off the card each month.